Seneca-BSA/bsa/docs/ses250/lab5.md

 > **Lab Preparation Question:**
 >
-> 1. Copy the following table with at least 10 trails into your notebook for Part 1 of this lab:
+> 1. Copy the following table with at least 10 trials into your notebook for Part 1 of this lab:
 >
     >    |Trial|# of sheet|Separation (mm)|Measured C [nF]|Foil C [nF]|
     >    |---|---|---|---|---|